 Probably the biggest hurdle for anyone considering mission involvement today is the necessity of raising financial support.
 With the cost of living and ministry increasing, financial support minimums of $4000 to $8000 per month are not uncommon.
-Add to this the current trend in the US church to funnel its mission funds inward (investing large amounts into short term projects for its congregation and only supporting longer term mission workers with a strong ties to the church family) and you get the idea that support discovery for the new mission worker is an impossible task; indeed, it is!!
+Add to this the current trend in the US church to funnel its mission funds inward (investing large amounts into short-term projects for its congregation and only supporting longer-term mission workers with strong ties to the church family) and you get the idea that support discovery for the new mission worker is an impossible task; indeed, it is!!

 Consider this, however.
 Our God is the God of the impossible.
 He has unlimited resources and desires to see the whole of humanity reached with his good news.
 Couldn’t he just speak the word and millions more dollars be available for missions in an instant?
 Of course he could.
 He’s God and he is in the business of creating something from nothing.
 Support discovery is not a problem for God.
 Finding hearts willing to trust him in obedience might be.

 We must conclude, then, that God has other reasons, not his ability or willingness, for walking his people through a lengthy support discovery process.
 Let me suggest the following for your consideration.
 First, raising financial support develops the faith necessary for the road ahead.
 Second, a delay in the support discovery process might be due to a matter of timing and/or direction.
 Third, financial support discovery can become a tool God uses to bring about necessary spiritual maturity in the life of the new mission worker.
 And fourth, experience gained in the process of raising support is valuable training for future ministry.
 Allow me to unpack each of these for you.